osmandapp/web/main/docs/user/navigation/route-navigation.md

 ## Custom routing

-OsmAnd allows modification _render.xml file_ for routing.
+OsmAnd allows modification _routing.xml file_ for routing.
 It means that you can update the routing algorithm for your needs.
 More info about it you may find in [Technical documentation](../../technical/osmand-file-formats/osmand-routing-xml.md) and on [OsmAnd Github page](https://github.com/osmandapp/OsmAnd-resources/blob/master/routing/routing.xml).

+For start modification [routing.xml](https://github.com/osmandapp/OsmAnd-resources/blob/master/routing/routing.xml) file, you need to copy it and start changing it for your needs.
+Please, read attentively [Help information](https://github.com/osmandapp/OsmAnd-resources/blob/master/routing/routing.xml#L25).
+Example of [routing.xml from OsmAnd user](https://groups.google.com/g/osmand/c/JvV7p_JJvEU).

+For adding new routing.xml to OsmAnd just tap to this file and open by OsmAnd.

+For your Profile you need to choose your [Navigation type](../navigation/route-navigation.md#type-of-navigation).

 ## Background navigation